kgbrown5/kgbrown5/README.md

 On campus, I am an Undergraduate Teaching Assistant for COMP110, where I collaborate with our instructor and over 60 teaching assistants to support more than 800 students across technical and non-technical majors.
 I provide individualized support during office hours, quickly diagnose student code issues in real time, and clearly communicate effective solutions and underlying concepts.

-I also contribute to the News Engineering Team at The Daily Tar Heel, serve as Co-Director of Recruitment for Kappa Theta Pi, a professional technology organization, and am an active member of my sorority, Pi Beta Phi.
+I also contribute to the News Engineering Team at The Daily Tar Heel, serve as Co-Director of Recruitment for Kappa Theta Pi, a professional technology organization, and I'm an active member of my sorority, Pi Beta Phi.

 ➡️ Currently: I'm catching up on my reading list, studying for my AWS certification, and planning KTP recruitment!!